rose-collectionservices/collection-services-manual/13-STACKS MANAGEMENT/readme.md

 ### 13.3.2 Access Storage

 Rose Library has material stored at Access Storage.
 The University Records Manager places all requests to retrieve material from Access.

-### 13.3.3 CV Fine Art

-Rose Library has some material stored at CV Fine Art.

 ## 13.2 LSC Ingest Policies and Procedures